psifertex/icclub/README.md

 ## Signups

-*Note that we are over our 20 person limit -- you are welcome to still sign up, but you will be on the waitlist or contacted as we are able to add more sessions*
+_Update 2020-04-08_: We've expanded our student limit by splitting the class into K-3 and 4-6.
+We'll have up to 20 students in each of the two sections which helps us accomidate all the students who've shown interest so far!

-Parents with interested children should complete the [signup form](https://forms.gle/wQP9UqDBvwxYibyG9).
+Parents with interested children must complete the [signup form](https://forms.gle/wQP9UqDBvwxYibyG9).

 ## Schedule